junxit/us-congress-code/title-16/chapter-16c/sec-973g.md

 ## Notes

+1 See References in Text note below.

-1 So in original.
+2 So in original.
 The dash probably should be a semicolon.

-2 So in original.
+3 So in original.
 Probably should be capitalized.

 ### References in Text

-Section 12108 of title 46, referred to in subsec. (h)(1), was in the original “section 1 of the Act of August 26, 1983 (97 Stat.
+Section 1 of the Act of August 26, 1983 (97 Stat.
 587; 46 U.S.C.
-12108)”, and was translated to reflect the probable intent of Congress.
-Section 1 of act Aug.
+12108), referred to in subsec. (h)(1), probably should be a reference to section 12108 of Title 46, Shipping, which was enacted by section 1 of act Aug.
 26, 1983, Pub.
 L. 98–89, 97 Stat.
-500, enacted Title 46, Shipping.
-Section 12108 of Title 46 was subsequently omitted, and its provisions restated, in the general amendment of chapter 121 of Title 46 by Pub.
+587. Section 12108 of Title 46 was subsequently omitted, and its provisions restated, in the general amendment of chapter 121 of Title 46 by Pub.
 L. 109–304, § 5, Oct.
 6, 2006, 120 Stat.
 1491.
 See sections 12102, 12113, and 12116 of Title 46 and Prior Provisions note under section 12107 of Title 46.
 Sections 1374(h)(1), 1374(h)(2), and 1416(a) of this title, referred to in subsec. (h)(2), (3), were in the original references to sections 104(h)(1), 104(h)(2), and 306(a) of the Marine Mammal Protection Act, and were translated as meaning sections 104(h)(1), 104(h)(2), and 306(a), respectively, of the Marine Mammal Protection Act of 1972, Pub.
 L. 92–522, to reflect the probable intent of Congress.

 ### Amendments